leonardopaiva/pucrio-mvp-des-fs-advanced-app/README.md

-# MVP - Puc Rio - Front-End Advanced
+# MVP3 - Puc Rio - Full Stack Development Advanced

+# Overview

-This is the second MVP of the Full Stack Development Postgraduate Program at PUC Rio University, Rio de Janeiro.
+This is the third MVP of the Full Stack Development Postgraduate Program at PUC Rio University, Rio de Janeiro.

-The goal of this app/pwa is to allow the user to organize their medical appointments, enabling them to register, update, and view appointments in a list or calendar format.
+The goal of this app/PWA is to allow the user to organize their medical appointments, enabling them to register, update, and view appointments in a list, calendar, or map format.

 Additionally, the user will be able to install the app and run it offline, as this is a Progressive Web App (PWA).
-All interactions will be saved in the local storage whenever there is no internet connection or when the server is unavailable.
-In a future version, it will be possible to synchronize the offline content with the online content
+All interactions will be saved in local storage whenever there is no internet connection or when the server is unavailable.
+Whenever the user wishes, they can synchronize their data with the cloud.

-To install the app, click on the 'Install' button located in the footer..
+To install the app, when running the app, click on the 'Install' button located in the footer; this will create a shortcut for the app on your mobile or desktop.

+The idea for this app is that it operates entirely offline— all authenticated operations work by saving data in local storage, without making the user wait for an API request.
+Afterwards, the user can synchronize their data with the API.

+## How to Run the MVP with all micro services

+This project also comes with a Dockerfile, which provides an additional option for starting up.
+To better understand how to use it, please refer to the docker-compose.yml in the gateway api repository of this MVP.

+For the entire MVP to work, the microservices must be executed using a docker-compose.yml in the gateway api repository.

+To learn how to run the full MVP, visit the gateway api repository at the provided link.

+## Important Note

+Before running this app with Docker, you need to enter the app folder and run the commands:
+- npm install
+- npm run pwa

+This will build the app by creating the "dist" folder, which is necessary for the docker-compose.yml or Dockerfile to work.

+## Local and Env Variables

+- rename .env.local.demo to .env.local and set the VITE_GOOGLE_MAPS_API_KEY value to make the Google Maps Api work.
+- set the VITE_API_URL value for .env.production when runing the app with docker
+- set the VITE_API_URL value for .env.development when runing the app locally with 'npm run dev'

 ## Commands
 - npm install